Engineer your future

 Engineering Science

-Throughout the course, you will be taught through a combination of lectures, small group tutorials, lab project work, course work and In-class assignments under the supervision of the college and university staff.
+Throughout the course, you will be taught through a combination of lectures, small group tutorials, lab project work, course work and in-class assignments under the supervision of the college and university staff.
 You are encouraged to undertake independent study to consolidate your learning and to broaden your knowledge and understanding of the subject.

-• Future Prospects
+Future Prospects

 This engineering foundation degree programme is an ideal alternative route to higher education as it prepares you for progression to an engineering related honours degree at the University of Hertfordshire.